Eric July: Comic book career

 In July 2022, Eric July debuted his new publishing company Rippaverse Comics, with an online marketing campaign selling comic books and merchandise for the company's first project, Isom.
 The campaign exceeded its original $100,000 goal, raising $1.7 million by July 15, $2.5 million by July 18, and $3 million by July 22.
 In May 2023, Rippaverse Comics announced upcoming installments to the universe, including Isom #2, Alphacore by Chuck Dixon, and Yaira by Jen and Sylvia Soska.
 The third comic book campaign of the Rippaverse, Goodyng written by Mike Baron, earned around $291,000.
-In 2025, July worked on a anthology comic book for Rippaverse Comics called "Saint & Sinners #1" alongside YouTubers Jay David (aka Drunk 3po), HeelvsBabyface, Will Jordan (aka The Critical Drinker), Callum Edmunds (aka Mauler), and directors Jen and Sylvia Soska.
+In 2025, July worked on an anthology comic book for Rippaverse Comics called "Saint & Sinners #1" alongside YouTubers Jay David (aka Drunk 3po), HeelvsBabyface, Will Jordan (aka The Critical Drinker), Callum Edmunds (aka Mauler), and directors Jen and Sylvia Soska.
 This first anthology book for Rippaverse Comics made over $515,255 for the preorder campaign on the Rippaverse site.

+July was awarded the Richard DeVos Young Entrepreneur Award from Northwood University as part of its 2024 Class of Outstanding Business Leaders.
+He launched his Rippasend service, in which other comic book creators could leverage his comic fulfillment business, in early 2024.
+Beginning July 2026, Rippaverse uses Hachette Book Group as its sales and distribution partner for both retail and wholesale.